 - 8MP front camera (1.12µm), f/2.2 aperture

 There's no dual camera on the Moto G7 Power - that's saved for the Moto G7 and G7 Plus - so instead you get a single 12-megapixel rear camera, powered by a custom Moto camera app.
+Want more?
+Look to the G8 series, as the G8 Power offers a 2x zoom, a wide-angle, and a macro in addition to its main.

 In good daylight conditions it's a perfectly reasonable camera, both front and back.
 You get plenty of detail and vibrancy; although there's no AI mode (artificial intelligence) to boost your pictures like some competitors - although if you're using Google Photos it will boost some photos for you if needed.
 There is HDR (high dynamic range), but it's not quite as adept as some - and in some cases it's difficult to see if it's doing anything at all.